colorful mountain sunrise

 Specialty Plans

-Cruise-only or adventure plans often include trip-specific coverages or sometimes higher limits than might be found in other plans.
-Often these plans are bought in cases of obvious need – for instance, an adventurous traveler venturing deep into the Amazonian bush who decides she needs higher medical evacuation limits in the event she needs to be air-lifted out.
+Medical-only, evacuation-only, cruise vacation or adventure plans, often with higher limits than might be found in similar coverages in comprehensive or luxury plans.
+Many times these plans are bought in cases of obvious need – for instance, a traveler venturing deep into the Amazonian bush who decides she needs an adventure travel insurance policy to cover those extreme activities usually excluded in basic travel insurance plans; or the avid cruiser who wants a traditional travel insurance plan that also includes cruise diversion or disruption coverage.

 We offer different travel insurance for different types of trips: